 I will even go as far as saying that when I first looked at the images of one hostel, I couldn’t even tell it was a hostel.
 Nice exterior, en-suite double rooms.
 These features really went against everything I had come to understand a hostel to be.

 Don’t get me wrong, I am sure if I had gone travelling alone whilst in my 20’s, a dormitory in a hostel would have been ideal.
-Not only are they after-all cheap, they are also extremely social-able places.
+Not only are they after-all cheap, but they are also extremely social-able places.
 However, I am not in my 20’s and the thought of sharing a room with people I don’t know is now the last thing that appeals to me.

 With all of these thoughts firmly stuck in my head I was very reluctant to book anything with hostel in its title, even if it did promote double bedrooms but as always, Paul was determined that we mix up our trip a little by staying in various accommodation in various price brackets.
 I have to say now, looking back and reflecting on my behaviour, I was a bit of a spoilt brat.
 No longer will I simply assume that a hostel is a dive; a place you go when money is so tight and you have no other options.

 Of course, I am also not that naive.
 I am pretty sure that these places do exist and that research is the key to success even when it comes to hostels.
-I am also now convinced that more and more hostels are now catering for a different type of traveller – the older, couple orientated kind that still want to save money whilst travelling but stay in a bit of comfort.
+I am also now convinced that more and more hostels are now catering for a different type of traveller – the older, couple orientated kind that still wants to save money whilst travelling but stay in a bit of comfort.

 With that in mind, we have a few hostel suggestions for the more discerning hostel dweller.
-Hopefully this will make your decision on where to stay a little bit easier when you are planning your next trip (or perhaps your first trip) to Thailand.
+Hopefully, this will make your decision on where to stay a little bit easier when you are planning your next trip (or perhaps your first trip) to Thailand.

 6 Hostels Worth Visiting in Thailand